 Andrew joined Watsi on November 7th, 2014.
-Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Andrew's most recent donation traveled 8,700 miles to support Joffrey, a playful 3-year-old from Tanzania, to fund mobilty-restoring knee surgery.

 Andrew has funded healthcare for 84 patients in 11 countries.